splunk-soar-connectors/domaintoolsiris/README.md

 ## action: 'parsed domain rdap'

 The Parsed Domain RDAP API returns the most recent Domain-RDAP registration record in response to a HTTP GET query.
-This API compliments the Parsed Whois API as some registries and registrar are beginning to support RDAP as an alternative to Whois for providing domain registration data.
+This API compliments the Parsed Whois API as some registries and registrar are beginning to support RDAP as an alternative to Whois for providing domain registration data

 Type: **investigate** \
 Read only: **True**